UBC-MDS/DSCI-532_2025_5_vessel-vision/reports/m4-reflection.md

-## 4. Performance improvements
+## 3. Performance improvements
 ### Data Loading & Preprocessing:
 - We loaded and preprocessed vessel data in `data.py`, combining CSV files into a single DataFrame.
 - We used vectorized operations for calculating the anchored duration, significantly speeding up the process by avoiding loops.
 - The data was filtered by a date parameter if provided, ensuring we only worked with relevant data.

 ### Caching:
 - To improve app performance, we implemented caching using Flask-Caching.
-This allowed us to cache the processed datasets and graphs (such as the port table, trend graph, and map) for 10 minutes.
+This allowed us to cache the processed datasets and graphs (such as the port table, trend graph, and map).
-- This caching system enabled faster data retrieval, reducing the need to reload or recalculate every time the user interacts with the dashboard.

 ### Dashboard Layout:
-- We designed the layout using Dash's Bootstrap components, creating a user-friendly interface.
+- We designed the layout using Dash's components, creating a user-friendly interface.
 This included summary metrics, filters, and sections for displaying the map, port data, and trend graphs.
-- The map and data visualizations were cached to avoid frequent re-rendering, further improving performance.

 ### Data Handling for Remote Deployment:
 - For remote deployment, we used CSV files to avoid memory and rendering issues, since Parquet files caused memory errors due to the large data size.
 While Parquet files were faster for local use, we opted for CSV files in the remote environment to ensure stability and smooth performance.

-### Challenges:
-- Encountered memory errors with large Parquet files during remote deployment.
-- Solved the issue by switching to CSV files remotely, balancing performance with stability.

-## 5. App refinement
+## 4. App refinement
-### Final App Improvements:
 This week, we focused on tying everything together and delivering a production-ready app.
 We made several enhancements to improve both the functionality and the overall user experience.

 1. **Date Filtering Label**: